Capital.com vs UFX Comparison

 Who offers more research tools, Capital.com or UFX?

-In terms of research and research tools Capital.com gives traders the following tools: Daily Market Commentary and Stock Charts.
-In comparison UFX has the tools listed here: Stock Charts, Forex News (Top-Tier Sources), Trading Central (Recognia) and Social Trading / Copy Trading., neither have Autochartist
+In terms of research and research tools Capital.com gives traders the following tools: Daily Market Commentary, Stock Charts and Forex News (Top-Tier Sources).
+In comparison UFX has the tools listed here: Stock Charts, Forex News (Top-Tier Sources), Trading Central (Recognia) and Social Trading / Copy Trading..
+Neither have Autochartist

 Overall winner: Capital.com